-|OPTION 1.||I want the (D)____listed above.
+|OPTION 1.||I want the (D) listed above.
 You may ask to be paid now, but I also want Medicare billed for an official decision on payment, which is sent to me on a Medicare Summary Notice (MSN).
 I understand that if Medicare doesn't pay, I am responsible for payment, but I can appeal to Medicare by following the directions on the MSN.
 If Medicare does pay, you will refund any payments I made to you, less co-pays or deductibles.

 This option allows the beneficiary to receive the items and/or services at issue and requires the notifier to submit a claim to Medicare.
 This will result in a payment decision that can be appealed.
-See Ch.
-30, §50.15.1 of the online Medicare Claims Processing Manual for instructions on the notifier's obligation to bill Medicare.
-Suppliers and providers who don't accept Medicare assignment may make modifications to Option 1 only as specified below under "H. Additional Information."

 Note: Beneficiaries who need to obtain an official Medicare decision in order to file a claim with a secondary insurance should choose Option 1.

 |OPTION 2.||I want the (D) listed above, but do not bill Medicare.
 You may ask to be paid now as I am responsible for payment.
 I cannot appeal if Medicare is not billed.

-This option allows the beneficiary to receive the noncovered items and/or services and pay for them out of pocket.
-No claim will be filed and Medicare will not be billed.
+This option allows the beneficiary to receive the non-covered items and/or services and pay for them out of pocket.
+No claim will be filed, and Medicare will not be billed.
 Thus, there are no appeal rights associated with this option.

-|OPTION 3.||I want the (D)____listed above.
+|OPTION 3.||I don't want the (D) listed above.
 I understand with this choice I am not responsible for payment, and I cannot appeal to see if Medicare would pay.